welldone-software/redux-toolbelt/packages/redux-toolbelt/README.md

     ```

 - The second argument is the `handler` for the specified action.
-  - If not specified, the reducer will update the state to
-  the payload of the action whenever it is fired.
+  - If not specified, the reducer will update the state to the payload of the action whenever it is fired.
 - The last argument is `options` and it is optional.
-It currently receives only parameter:
+It currently receives the only parameter:
   - `defaultState`: Specifies the initial state.
 It is `null` by default.

 ```js